aerogear/aerogear.org/_posts/2015-02-05-aerogear-oauth2.md

+---
+layout: post
-# OAuth2 support on AeroGear
+title: OAuth2 support on AeroGear
+---

 Fasten your seatbelts, because today we are pleased to announce the official availability of our SDKs for OAuth2.